pypa/packaging.python.org/source/specifications/simple-repository-api.rst

 feature serializes into each format may differ, including whether or not that feature is present at all.

-It is the intent of this PEP that the API should be thought of as URL endpoints that return data, whose interpretation is defined by the version of that data, and then serialized into the target serialization format.
+It is the intent of this spec that the API should be thought of as URL endpoints that return data, whose interpretation is defined by the version of that data, and then serialized into the target serialization format.